effective-solutions-pl/JIRA-overdue-marker/README.md

 # JIRA-overdue-marker
 Greasemonkey script for marking overdue JIRA issues on Filter result widget.

-1) Setup Filter result to display Due date and Status
+1) Setup Filter result to display Due date and Status <br />
 2) Add script to Greasemonkey in your firefox